eageissinger/R-CAFE/index.md

 ### Advanced data visualization
 **8 March 2023, 10:00 - 12:00 pm**

-Learn how to customize figures for presentations and publications with ggplot
+Learn how to customize figures for presentations and publications with ggplot.

-**Objectives**
+**Objectives:**
 - Changes size of figures, lines, points, and text
 - Add custom labels
 - Create paneled figures